They grow, we grow: helping farmers to thrive

-The program applies advanced technologies to help farmers grow high-quality tobacco leaves without damaging the environment.
+The programme applies advanced technologies to help farmers grow high-quality tobacco leaves without damaging the environment.
 The tobacco leaf development programme is one of our important activities in Vietnam.
 Since 2000, we have closely coordinated with partners to offer technical and financial assistance to thousands of farmers in Vietnam.
 We have worked with farmers who provide tobacco leaves for us and even farmers who provide tobacco leaves for our business partners and other companies.
 With experience in growing tobacco in 25 countries around the world, our tobacco leaf experts are sent to growing areas for efficient transfer of advanced cultivation and processing techniques to local farmers.

-The programme is also active in gradually eliminating child labour abuse and promoting afforestation in tobacco growing areas.
+The programme is also active in eliminating child labour abuse and promoting afforestation in tobacco growing areas.

 Conservation of water resources is a crucial aspect of tobacco growing, and we offer instructions to farmers on field models.
-We encourage farmers to use appropriate fertilizer fomulas based on soil analysis to prevent soil and water contamination, and to control irrigation and drainage to prevent fertilisers from being washed away or percolated.
+We encourage farmers to use appropriate fertilizer formulas based on soil analysis to prevent soil and water contamination, and to control irrigation and drainage to prevent fertilisers from being washed away or percolated.

 The programme offers free trainings to local farmers annually at tobacco purchase stations nationwide.
-Besides, through the programmme we send our agricultural experts to tobacco growing areas to work with farmers on the fields to help them turn theory into practice.
+Besides, through the programme we send our agricultural experts to tobacco growing areas to work with farmers on the fields to help them turn theory into practice.
 Once the farmers are familiar with the techniques, they can share their knowledge with other farmers who do not grow tobacco.

 British American Tobacco is one of the world’s most international businesses and many of its Group companies have their own websites.